 - Continue painting

 Decide how long you’d like your garland and be sure to paint enough coffee filters.
 We used a mix of big Texas snowflake filters and standard coffee filters in our revisiting of this post.

 But we stuck with the red, green and gold paints palette.
 The metallic watercolors add a lot!

 After painting, set aside the coffee filters to dry for a few hours.
 We left ours to dry on the cardboard but moved it inside to dry overnight.

 - String garland

 After the painted coffee filters dried, we folded them in half and glued them over a ribbon.

-Looking for even more holiday crafts for your family?
-Check out our Holiday Arts and Crafts bundle from the Kids Art Spot!
-12 fun holiday activities, each with a step-by-step video tutorial and printable instructions, plus 12 fun and festive drawing invitations to encourage your kids to think and draw creatively.
+Check out our Holiday Arts and Crafts bundle from Kids Art Spot, our kids art club!
+Filled with 12 fun holiday activities, each with a step-by-step video tutorial and printable instructions, plus 12 fun and festive drawing invitations to encourage your kids to think and draw creatively.

 Pin It For Later